Sorry, you need to enable JavaScript to visit this website.

 Making and/or keeping copies of the questions in any format is prohibited.
 The questions remain the intellectual property of the College of Policing and we reserve the right to reuse questions.
 If people keep and share copies of questions, this affects the future integrity of examinations.

 Candidates can take the examination within a 12-hour window on the examination day.
 If the examination content is shared before a candidate has chance to take the examination, this could lead to them having an unfair advantage and could affect the integrity of the examination.
-It is therefore paramount that you do not discuss examination content with anyone after the examination, including comments on social media, as this is likely to provide others with an unfair advantage.
+It is therefore paramount that you do not discuss examination content with anyone after the examination, including comments or pictures on social media, as this is likely to provide others with an unfair advantage.

 Discussing the content of questions is prohibited and presents a huge personal risk for that candidate and their future career.
 Any candidate who is suspected of disclosing the content of the examination in any way will be investigated and could have their examination result nullified and/or be banned from entering the examination in future.